Home | Conditions & Services | Cataracts

 Cataract Surgery

-Cataract surgery is a very common procedure, and complications (if any) are rare and treatable.
+Cataract surgery and laser cataract surgery are very common procedures, and complications (if any) are rare and treatable.
 The surgery itself is highly successful in improving the vision of patients about 95% of the time.
-Cataract surgery is an outpatient procedure that usually takes less than 30 minutes to complete.
-During surgery, the doctor inserts an intraocular lens (IOL), which permanently replaces the natural lens.
-The doctor will know which lens type is most appropriate for your individual case.